Documentation / CPU

 CPU

-Chrome has a lot of features you can use to get more information of where the CPU time is spent.
-At the moment Firefox lacks support for it but we will add it ASAP when Mozilla implements the features.
+Chrome has a lot of features you can use to get more information about where CPU time is spent.
+At the moment Firefox lacks support for this but we will add it ASAP when Mozilla implements the features.

 We use Tracium to get more useful information out of Chrome.
 The library has been broken out of Lighthouse by Andrey Lushnikov of the Chrome DevTools team.
 Much love :)